youngist/clean-blog/_posts/2015-1-6-black-brunch-wont-let-us-turn-away-from-victims-of-police.md

 published: true
 layout: post
 maintitle: "Black Brunch Won’t Let Us Turn Away From Victims of Police Violence  - {Young}ist"
-headline: "Black Brunch Won’t Let Us Turn Away From Victims of Police Violence"
+headline: Black Brunch Won’t Let Us Turn Away From Victims of Police Violence
 tagline: undefined
 featuredphoto: "http://www.blackyouthproject.com/files/2015/01/B6hgGhbCMAIKBjS.jpg"
-featuredphotoalttext: "Demonstrators walked into several Manhattan restaurants to bring attention to police violence"
+featuredphotoalttext: Demonstrators walked into several Manhattan restaurants to bring attention to police violence
 videourl: undefined
 contributorphoto: "https://pbs.twimg.com/profile_images/508034567530233856/vqGxmJGV.jpeg"
 contributorshortbio: "Organizer, Writer, Black girl from the future."
 contributortwitter: Muna_Mire
 contributorage: undefined
 categories:
-  - editors
+  - featured
 contributors:
   - Muna Mire
 tags:
   - "black-lives-matter"
   - youth
 ---

 Black Brunch, the collectively led series of direct actions designed to afflict the comfortable has officially hit New York.
 This past Sunday, I joined [organizers from Oakland](http://ww2.kqed.org/news/2014/12/10/black-brunch-organizers-put-protest-on-the-menu) who took the protests from their city to commercial brunch spots nationwide, including to the affluent Flatiron and Gramercy Park neighborhoods in Manhattan.

 In case you missed it blow up on Twitter and the right-wing blog circuit, Black Brunch is a direct action tactic that was born from a West Coast collective of community members, students, organizers, and artists.
 The tactic involves a group of people interrupting business as usual at upscale restaurants during brunch (for no more than 5 minutes) to announce that every 28 hours — [according to](https://mxgm.org/wp-content/uploads/2013/04/Operation-Ghetto-Storm.pdf) the Malcolm X Grassroots Movement — a Black life is taken by police or extrajudicial killing.
 Activists call out the names of fallen Black comrades, chanting [ashe](http://www.aseire.com/meaning.php) in affirmation with each name.
 Brunchgoers are then asked to stand in solidarity with the movement to end the war on Black life.